programmfabrik/apitest/README.md

 }
 ```

+Headers that were encoded according to RFC2047 are decoded first.

 #### /smtp/$idx
 On the `/smtp/$idx` endpoint (e.g. `/smtp/1`), metadata about the message with
 the corresponding index is made available as JSON: